MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 For **max server memory**, we recommend that you initially reserve a total of:

 - 1 GB of RAM for the OS
-- 1 GB of RAM per every 4 GB of RAM installed (up to 16 GB RAM)
+- 1 GB of RAM per every 4 GB of RAM installed (up to 16-GB RAM)
-- 1 GB of RAM per every 8 GB RAM installed (above 16 GB RAM)
+- 1 GB of RAM per every 8-GB RAM installed (above 16-GB RAM)

 After you've set these values, monitor the **Memory\Available MBytes** counter in Windows to determine if you can increase the memory available to SQL Server.
-Windows signals that the available physical memory is running low at 96 MB, so ideally the counter shouldn't run lower than around 200-300 MB, to ensure you have a buffer.
-For servers with 256 GB RAM or higher, you'll probably want to ensure it doesn't run lower than 1 GB.
+Windows signals that the available physical memory is running low at 96 MB, so ideally the counter shouldn't run lower than around 200-300 MB, to ensure you've a buffer.
+For servers with 256-GB RAM or higher, you'll probably want to ensure it doesn't run lower than 1 GB.

 Keep in mind that these calculations assume you want SQL Server to be able to use all available memory, unless you modify them to account for other applications.
 Consider the specific memory requirements for your OS, other applications, the SQL Server thread stack, and other multipage allocators.
 A typical formula would be `((total system memory) – (memory for thread stack) – (OS memory requirements) – (memory for other applications) – (memory for multipage allocators))`, where the memory for thread stack = `((max worker threads) (stack size))`.
 The stack size is 512 KB for x86 systems, 2 MB for x64 systems, and 4 MB for IA64 systems, and you can find the value for max worker threads in the max_worker_count column of sys.dm_os_sys_info.